Vermont Water Quality at a Glance

 Chemical Testing: Every 3–5 years test for arsenic, uranium, radon, and other chemical contaminants that may occur naturally or from nearby sources

-Certified Labs: Use only Vermont Department of Health certified laboratories for accurate results and proper reporting
+Certified Labs: Use only Vermont Department of Health certified laboratories for accurate results and proper reporting.
+Contact DEC at (802) 828-1138 if you suspect contamination.
+If PFAS is found, see our water filter guide for certified treatment options.

 What is Vermont doing to protect Lake Champlain?